BAckground

 - To train local farmers in dairy goat husbandry, including growing sustainable forage.

-- To find a viable system for breeding with local goats with the goal to improve milking capability of local goat
+- To find a viable system for crossbreeding with local goats with the goal to improve milking capability of local goats.

 Nadia and her mother paved the way to an understanding that goat milk is an even better resource than cow's milk.
-Now, the local leaders select vulnerable families who receive goat milk for a period of time.
-The local school is active to promote the benefits of goat milk, and bring groups of school children on field trips to FRED'S FARM.
+Local leaders select vulnerable families who receive goat milk for a period of time.
+The local school is active to promote the benefits of goat milk, and bring groups of school children on field trips to the farm.

 Time Line

-2023 In the process of selecting suitable farmers for extending the interbreeding programme.
+2023 In the process of selecting suitable farmers for extending the crossbreeding programme.

-2022 Interbreeding programme with local goats is implemented.
+2022 Crossbreeding programme with local goats is implemented.
 Sold one buck to an NGO.
 Stable, healthy herd.
 Self-sufficient with high quality forage.

 2021 Herd has increased to 17.
 All goats are ID marked.
-One buck is lent to a resourceful farmer to start an interbreeding programme.
+One buck is lent to a resourceful farmer to start a crossbreeding programme.

 2020 Herd has increased to 11 dairy goats.
 Registration system for the goats is in place.